Hotel Workers Rising

 Hotel Workers Rising is long-term organizing campaign, created by UNITE HERE in 2006, aimed at organizing and mobilizing hotel workers to win improvements in the workplace.
 Demands include higher wages, better benefits, safer workloads, and the right to unionize freely.

 Issues

 Workers in the hotel industry are mainly women of color and immigrant women.
-Often these women describe feeling "invisible"—expected to clean relentlessly without presenting a human face to hotel guests.
+Often, these women describe feeling "invisible"—expected to clean relentlessly without presenting a human face to hotel guests.
 According to the workers, this status is connected to extremely poor working conditions and unreasonable expectations.

 Right to unionize

 Many hotel workers are non-union, and the campaign has accused many hotels and hotel companies of intimidation and union busting.

 Allies

 The Hotel Workers Rising campaign has garnered the support of individuals and community organizations outside of the labor movement.
 John Edwards and Danny Glover have both appeared at various events endorsing the goals of the campaign.
-For its recent Hyatt Hurts campaign, Hotel Workers Rising has formed alliances with many different groups, including the National Organization for Women, MoveOn.org, and the National Football Players Association.
+For its recent Hyatt Hurts campaign, Hotel Workers Rising has formed alliances with many different groups, including the National Organization for Women, MoveOn.org, and the NFL Players Association.

 UNITE HERE has allied with LGBT rights activists creating the "Sleep With the Right People" slogan and collaborating on projects of mutual interest.
-The groups orchestrated a successful joint campaign (which involved a "Kiss-In" as well as a boycott) against the San Diego Grand Hyatt, whose owner Doug Manchester was a major supporter of California Proposition 8.
+The groups orchestrated a successful joint campaign (which involved a "Kiss-In", as well as a boycott) against the San Diego Grand Hyatt, whose owner Doug Manchester was a major supporter of California Proposition 8.
 (GOProud, a conservative gay organization, criticized the "gay left" for its "slavish loyalty to big labor".)